afujimoto/CAMPHORsomatic/README.md

 ```

-Automatic obtaining the annotation data used from UCSC
-Download and format change for repeat information can be performed with the commands below.
+Obtaining the annotation data used from UCSC Download and format change for repeat information can be performed automatically with the commands below.

 ```shell
 $ cd CAMPHORsomatic